 at the roundabout, go straight on – still on Burgemeester Röell straat.
 The housing is so typical of 1950’s urban planning, that it could be an architectural museum.

-continue on the cycle path alongside the tram line, to the tram terminal loop.
+pass a park, and continue on the cycle path alongside the tram line, to the tram terminal loop.

 go toward the front entrance of the 16-storey grey-brick tower.
 At the Albert Heijn supermarket, turn right along the cycle path, passing the Vomar supermarket.